(News from) forecasting in Python with ahead (progress bars and plots)

 Want to share your content on python-bloggers? click here.

-is now available on GitHub and PyPI.
+A new Python version of ahead, v0.9.0 is now available on GitHub and PyPI.

-is a Python and R package for univariate and multivariate time series forecasting, with uncertainty
+ahead is a Python and R package for univariate and multivariate time series forecasting, with uncertainty

 quantification (in particular, simulation-based uncertainty quantification).

-Here are the new features in v0.9.0
+Here are the new features in v0.9.0:

 progress bars for possibly long calculations: the bootstrap (independent, circular block, moving block)